Working Title of PhD: The Digital Lives of Cultural Objects: Blockchain and data-driven decision making in the cultural sector

 I am working on a collaborative project with the National Museums Liverpool to explore how we can implement blockchain technology to cultivate collective ownership and enchainment between the museum and its audiences.
 Blockchain is often only considered as a digital money infrastructure.
 This research seeks to demonstrate how the technology can be used beyond this monetary approach and highlight how blockchain can be used to form social value for the museum through collective ownership.

-Taking a shared authority approach, we therefore ask can blockchain-enabled objects (also known as cryptocollectibles) by used as a way to highlight the different narratives of a museum object and help to build a stronger sense of community between the museum and the different stakeholders of an object.
+Taking a shared authority approach, the project therefore asks whether and how blockchain-enabled objects (also known as cryptocollectibles or non-fungible tokens (NFTs)) can be used as a way to highlight the different narratives of a museum object and help to build a stronger sense of community between the museum and the different stakeholders of an object.

 The key themes of my research include ownership and psychological ownership, shared and open authority, and authenticity.